Seniors have plenty of no exam life insurance options. The process is easier and the prices are more affordable than many people realize.

 - Premium payments are directly tied to investment performance

-- Death benefit can be modified
+- The death benefit can be modified

 Bottom line – Universal life insurance is usually not a good fit for seniors.
 The policy does last a lifetime, however, the integrity of your policy is connected to its investments.

-Seniors regularly purchase Final Expense (FE).
+Seniors regularly purchase final expense life insurance (FE).

 Definition: Whole life insurance designed to cover end-of-life expenses.

-Final Expense life insurance provides funds for:
+Final expense life insurance provides funds for: